Iscaraca/cppy2020/README.md

 # cppy2020
-Python is a good language, that's why I'm learning it
+Python is a good language.

 This repo contains all the python excercises I've done!